jaffamonkey/hugo-serif-theme/exampleSite/content/_index.md

 #### Quality engineering

 I can bring improvements to your design and development cycles, to enable more efficient testing from Sprint to Sprint.
 The [Quality engineering](http://localhost:1313/quality-engineering/) approach is to build-in quality into your software from the very beginning.
-It encompasses a set of principles and practices aimed at preventing defects, and to ensure that quality is ingrained in every phase of your software development process.

 #### Accessibility audits